-The consolidated OHS regulation came into effect in Victoria on July 1, 2007.
+The new OHS regulations came into effect in Victoria on July 18, 2017.

 The Regulations cover in situ asbestos, demolition and refurbishment.
 They also cover asbestos dust.
 They impose responsibilities and duties on employers, occupiers, self-employed people, designers, manufacturers, importers, suppliers and employees.
-The regulations also cover a number of asbestos-related activities that are carried out in workplaces.
+In addition, the regulations cover a number of asbestos-related activities that are carried out in workplaces.

 The Regulations ban the use of all forms of asbestos in all work processes (although there are a number of exemptions).

-There are now two Compliance Codes for Asbestos - but these are currently being updated:
+There are two Compliance Codes for Asbestos - but these are currently being updated:

 The Exposure Standard